hg2ecz/Optimized-SDR-algorithm/README.md

 # Optimized-SDR-algorithm
 Software Defined Radio algorithm - Optimized for ARM processor

-I interested for wide band SDR, and the first problem: what sample speed enough the resources?
+I interested for wide band SDR, and the first problem: what sample speed enough the resources?<br>
 The first block of wide band SDR: mixer with internal oscillator (sdr-mixer/) and the decimator with low pass filter (sdr-decimator/).

 The next block work with output data of decimator, also fewer data, fewer resources.